 - The One-Leg Stand Test: With this test, you’ll be asked to stand on one leg with the other foot raised about six inches off the ground and count aloud for 30 seconds.
 Putting your foot down, swaying, or using arms to maintain balance will indicate a failure.

-What are Your Rights at a DUI Checkpoint in NJ?
+What are Your Rights if Stopped at a Checkpoint for DUI?

 In NJ, all drivers must stop and provide the requested information to the officer.